 \parait{Methodology validation.} To test the effectiveness of this methodology, we conducted a pilot test on one crawl where we compared the brand names identified through manual analysis and the automated approach.
 We found that in 30\% of the displayed ads, the automated approach failed to identify the brand associated with an ad.
-In these cases, failure was largely due to the fact that some ad-related URLs were associated with hidden `unclickable' elements of the ad.
-As a result, our automated approach could not correctly trigger the redirects that reach the website associated with the brand.
-Therefore, to ensure completeness, we supplemented our automated approach by manually annotating the ads on all crawls that could not be associated with brands.
-This process was relatively quick since most of the ads had been already automatically annotated.
+In these cases, failure was largely because some ad-related request URLs were associated with``unclickable'' elements of the ad.
+As a result, our automated approach could not trigger navigation to the brand's website.
+To mitigate this issue, we supplemented our automated approach by manually annotating the ads on all crawls that could not be associated with a brand.
+This process was relatively quick since most of the ads had been already automatically annotated with associated brands.